hyqiu/final-project-hyqiu/README.md

 ```

 ### dApp

 * Go to `client` folder and run
 ```bash
 npm run start
 ```
-* Follow the instructions in the documentation
+* Follow the instructions in the documentation (dApp functioning process)

 ## Used libraries
 * "openzeppelin-solidity": "2.1.2"

 ## Files of interest

+* `deployed_addresses.txt`: File listing the deployed contracts on Rinkeby testnet (id: 4) that can be on https://rinkeby.etherscan.io/
+* `avoiding_common_attacks.md`: File listing 4 risks associated to the contracts as deployed.
+* `design_patterns.md`: File listing the design patterns involved in the project